johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 ### The Anatomy of a Bitcoin Server
 A *Bitcoin Server* is defined as an application that runs alongside a Bitcoin Node and exposes the blockchain data on the node through APIs accessible through the network.
 Some features that a Bitcoin Server should provide are:

-* Authentication
-* DDOS protection
+* AuthN and AuthZ - the server should only process authenticated and authorized requests.
+* DDOS protection - given that the server endpoint might be exposed on the public Internet, DDOS protections should be in place.
-* Encrypted communication/TOR
+* Encrypted communication/TOR - communication between the client and the server should be encrypted.
-* Secure/Hardened APIs
-* Blockchain Data Indexing
+* Secure/Hardened APIs - the exposes APIs should be hardended to the point that there are protections against malacious clients.
+* Blockchain Data Indexing - depending on the usecases that the server is supporting (single xpub, multiple xpub, block explorer) it needs different degrees of indexing.
-* Inbound connectivity on the internet/TOR
+* Inbound connectivity on the internet/TOR - the node should be able to accept inbound connections on the public internet.

-TODO: expand further on the above points

 #### Implementations
 The following are the common implementations of a Bitcoin Server: